New Year 2017 In An Oriental Fairy Tale

 |Arrival in Tashkent

 Meeting at Tashkent airport.
-Transfer to Arien Plaza Hotel 3* and check-in.
+Transfer to hotel and check-in.
 Guided sightseeing tour around Tashkent: Khast-Imam Square, Barak-Khan Madrasah, Kafal-al-Shashi Mausoleum, Kukeldash Madrasah, the oldest bazaar of Tashkent “Chorsu”; after lunch: Museum of Applied Arts, Independence Square, Amir Timur Square.
 Overnight rest in hotel.

 |Tashkent - Samarkand

 Breakfast in hotel.
 Transfer to railway station.
 Departure from Tashkent to Samarkand by high-speed train «Afrosiyob» (08:00-10:10).
 Meeting at Samarkand railway station.
-Transfer to Emirkhan Hotel 4* and check-in.
-Guided sightseeing tour around Samarkand: Registan Square (Ulugbek Madrasah, Sher-Dor Madrasah, Tilla-Qori Madrasah), Gur-e Amir Mausoleum (Tamerlane’s sepulcher), Rukhabad Mausoleum.
+Transfer to hotel and check-in.
+Guided sightseeing tour around Samarkand: Registan Square (Ulugbek Madrasah, Sher-Dor Madrasah, Tilla-Qori Madrasah), Gur-e Amir Mausoleum (Tamerlane’s sepulcher).
 Lunch.
 After lunch: Bibi-Khanym Mosque, Shah-i-Zinda Necropolis, Ulugbek Observatory.

 New Year night at restaurant, holiday show (beginning at 22:00 PM).